jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-8. Verify that if there are more than 6 results in the holidays list, pagination links are displayed and when the user clicks on a link, cards for the holidays in the relevant positions in the reviews list are displayed.
+8. Verify that if there are more than 6 results in the holidays list, pagination links are displayed and when the user clicks on a link, cards for the holidays in the relevant positions in the holidays list are displayed.

     - Outcome: Pass

-## Holiday Details
+# Holiday Details

 1. Verify that the holiday details page appears as expected and looks good at all screen widths.

     - Outcome: Pass

-2. On a screen with a width of 576px or above, click on each tab and verify that the correct content is displayed and all other content is hidden
+2. On a screen with a width of 576px or above, click on each tab and verify that the correct content is displayed.

     - Outcome: Pass

-3. On a screen with a width below 576px, click on each item in the tab dropdown and verify that the correct content is displayed and all other content is hidden.
+3. On a screen with a width below 576px, click on each item in the tab dropdown and verify that the correct content is displayed.

     - Outcome: Pass